New Employee Guide

 On your first day, you may park for free in the Central Campus Garage, which is underneath McNair Hall (home to the Jesse H. Jones Graduate School of Business), unless you have been directed otherwise.

-You will need to come by the Human Resources Office on or before your first day of employment (Suite 2600, on the 26th floor of the Memorial Hermann Medical Plaza located on 6400 Fannin, across Main Street from the Allen Center).
-There you will need to turn in your new hire paperwork, sign your application and offer letter, and complete your I-9 verification.
+You will need to come by the Human Resources Office on or before your first day of employment (We are located in the Cambridge Office Building (COB) on the Rice campus.
+The HR offices are located on the 3rd floor).
+There you will need to turn in your new hire paperwork, sign your application and offer letter, and complete the Federal Form I-9.
 You should have received the fillable new hire packet from the recruiter when you accepted the position.
 By filling these out beforehand, you will save valuable time in the HR office on your first day.
 All new hire documents are important and should be filled out in a timely manner in order to get you setup as a new employee and so you will get paid.

 If you will be unable to be in Houston for your first day of work, or you are working in a location outside of Houston, be sure to let the recruiter who made you the offer know so we can assist you with getting the required paperwork complete.
-The federal I-9 work authorization form, required for all new employees, must be completed on or before the first day of employment, so please plan accordingly to visit us on or before you first day of work at Rice.
+The Federal Form I-9, required for all new employees, must be completed on or before the first day of employment, so please plan accordingly to visit us on or before you first day of work at Rice.
 For a list of acceptable documents, please visit the I-9 Acceptable Documents List.
+For any questions regarding the Federal Form I-9, please contact HR Services at 713-348-2232 or email firstname.lastname@example.org.

 You will receive a card from HR once your paperwork is complete, and then you will need to go by the Rice University Police Station where you will have your picture taken (smile!) and receive your employee ID (which you should keep with you at all times while on campus).
 Now that you have your ID, you will need to go by the Parking Office, located in the Central Campus Garage under McNair Hall, to select which lot you will park in and to receive your parking sticker.
 To become more familiar with parking lots and rates on campus, visit the Parking Office website.